Last updated on April 18th, 2021 at 04:44 pm

 Funded by / Ownership

-Live Science is owned by Future, US Inc., which is a subsidiary of the UK-based company Future PLC.
+Live Science is owned by Future, US Inc., a subsidiary of the UK-based company Future PLC.
 Live Science generates revenue through advertising and syndication of content.

 Analysis / Bias

-In review, Live Science publishes a wide range of popular science stories as well as hard science and humorous, but scientific stories.
+In review, Live Science publishes a wide range of popular science stories and hard science, and humorous but scientific stories.
 Live Science reports via the consensus of science and is often critical of those who report false or misleading information, such as this: ‘Blind’ on Climate, Trump Inspires Name for Sightless, Slimy, Worm-Like Creature.
-Other than occasional political jabs at those who do not support the consensus of science, Live Science is a credible science news source.
+Other than occasional political jabs at those who do not support science consensus, Live Science is a credible science news source.

 Overall, we rate Live Science a Pro-Science source based on support for the consensus of the science and High for factual reporting due to proper sourcing and a clean fact check record.
 (D. Van Zandt 8/26/2016) Updated (4/23/2019)